-Disability retirement benefits are available to members wo are unable to perform their job duties because of permanent physical or mental incapacity.
-There are two general types of disability benefits: ordinary and accidental disability benefits.
-Eligibility, benefit amounts, and other rules such as any offsets of other benefits depend on a member's tier and years of service.
+Disability retirement benefits are available to members who are unable to perform their job duties because of permanent physical or mental incapacity.
+There are three general types of disability benefits: ordinary, performance of duty, and accidental disability benefits.
+Eligibility, benefit amounts, and other rules such as any offsets or other benefits depend on a member's tier and years of service.